 Here at Geelan Dental Care, we understand that tooth decay is a very common occurrence and are happy to help in restoring tooth function and comfort.
 Fillings are an ideal way of filling up the gap left by removed decayed tooth matter.
 Tooth decay often leads to health complications like pain, tooth loss, and even nerve damage.
-It is important to attend regular dental checks so that any further damage can be stopped and the affected tooth repaired.
+It is important to attend regular dental exams so that any further damage can be stopped and the affected tooth repaired.

 Types of Fillings